Sailors’ honey trap: Pakistan used same set of social media accounts

 The honey-trap headache: The four exclusive modules in India that report to the ISI

-The honey traps were laid through the social media.
+The honey traps were laid through social media.
 The same set of accounts used in other cases were also used in the current one, the officer also added.
 The NIA is now in the process of identifying the person from Pakistan who was trying to penetrate into the Indian Naval system.